pivotal/docs-tap/install-tanzu-cli.hbs.md

 ### <a id="install-cli"></a> Install the Tanzu CLI

 The Tanzu CLI core v1.0.0 distributed with this release is forward and backward compatible with all releases of Tanzu Application Platform under support.
-Users can now run a single command to install the plugin group version matching the TAP release installed on any target TAP environment (see [Install Plugins](#install-plugins) for more information).
+You can now run a single command to install the plug-in group version matching the Tanzu Application Platform release installed on any target Tanzu Application Platform environment.
+For more information, see [Install Tanzu CLI Plug-ins](#install-plugins).

-Tanzu CLI is installable on Windows, Mac, or Linux OS via package manager and can also be downloaded and installed manually from Tanzu Network,  VMware Customer Connect, or GitHub.
+Use a package manager to install Tanzu CLI on Windows, Mac, or Linux OS.
+Alternatively, download and install manually from Tanzu Network, VMware Customer Connect, or GitHub.

 Basic installation instructions are provided below.
 For more information including how to install the Tanzu CLI and CLI plug-ins in Internet-restricted environments, see the [VMware Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-CLI/1.0/tanzu-cli/index.html) documentation.

 > **Note** To retain an existing installation of the Tanzu CLI, move the CLI binary from `/usr/local/bin/tanzu`